 Fourth Generation Computers

 1971 to 2010 were the most influential years in terms of development and ease.
 These were the years when millions of transistors were placed on a single silicon chip and this technology was termed as monolithically integrated circuit technology.
-It was the time when first microprocessor, the Intel 4004 chip was developed in 1971.
-The invention of Intel 4004 chip gave away to the fast growth of personal computer industry.
-During 70’s, Altair 8800 was developed that need to be assembled to be used but during the early 80s, Commodore Pet, Apple II, and the first IBM computer were made that were already assembled and ready to use.
+It was the time when the first microprocessor, the Intel 4004 chip was developed in 1971.
+The invention of Intel 4004 chip gave away to the fast growth of the personal computer industry.
+During the ’70s, Altair 8800 was developed that need to be assembled to be used but during the early 80s, Commodore Pet, Apple II, and the first IBM computer were made that were already assembled and ready to use.
 Networking computers were formulated in the 90s.
 The computers of the fourth generation also included laptops and smartphone devices.
-Graphical user interface, or GUI, was invented and the computer storage capacity and speed increased at a rapid pace.
+A graphical user interface, or GUI, was invented and the computer storage capacity and speed increased at a rapid pace.

 Fifth Generation of Computers

 These are the future of computers for now.
 Present day computers are said to be the fifth generation of computers but there is still a lot to be gained in this regard.
 Fifth generation computers will make their mark with the developments in the fields of nanotechnology, artificial intelligence, and quantum computation.